nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1c.
-The task name already is assigned to the present.
+The student has already been assigned with a task that has the same name.

     * 1c1.
 TAPA shows an error message.